nicholaswmin/fsm/.github/CONTRIBUTING.md

 ### Minimal API

 > An API so simple, it doesn't need to be looked up twice.

-> The ideal number of methods is `1`.
+- Must satisfy the spec
+- Must not implement extras
 - Must not allow configuration
-- Should prefer conciseness instead of detailed
+- Should be concise instead of detailed
-- Should not implement extra behaviour
 - Must use native APIs where applicable:
-  - Assume feature is: *"Get instance as `JSON`"*:
+  - Assume feature i.e: *"Get instance `JSON`"*:
   - `JSON.stringify(fsm)` is idiomatic, well-known & easy to remember.
 Good.
   - `fsm.asJSON()` is specific to us, must be looked-up & memorised.
 Bad.

 ### Robust

 > The package may complain unless provided with *exact* input; however,
-> if that's given, it should carry out the task flawlessly.
+> when given like asked, it should carry out the task flawlessly.

 - Must catch errors at *construction time*, not *run time*
 - Must implement a high-quality unit-test suite